Desert Vista High School: Statistics

-During the 2020-2021 academic year, 2,779 students attended the school, constituting 21.6% of Tempe Union High School District's population.
-Due to the demographic makeup of Ahwatukee, which is overwhelmingly Caucasian, the school is noted to have a bigger proportion of Caucasian students than other comparable high schools, even Mountain Pointe High School.
-According to data from the 2020–2021 academic year, 58.1% of the school's student population are classified as Caucasian.
+During the 2020–2021 academic year, 2,779 students attended the school, constituting 21.6% of Tempe Union High School District's population, the school is noted to have a bigger proportion of White students than other comparable high schools, including Mountain Pointe High School.
+According to data from the 2020–2021 academic year, 58.1% of the school's student population are classified as White.
 Students classified as "Hispanics" form the second biggest demographic bloc, constituting 21.3% of the school's population.

-In 2022, Desert Vista received an "A" rating from the Arizona Department of Education with the highest score of any traditional public, non-magnet high school.
-According to Public School Review, Desert Vista ranks in the top 10% in Arizona in math proficiency, reading proficiency, and graduation rate.
-In 2021, U.S. News & World Report noted that the school's Advanced Placement participation rate is 25% with a passage rate of 84%.
+In 2023, U.S. News & World Report noted that the school's Advanced Placement participation rate is 33% with a passage rate of 76%.
+In 2022, Desert Vista received an "A+" rating from the Arizona Department of Education with the highest score of any traditional, non-magnet high school.
+According to Public School Review, Desert Vista ranks within the top 10% in Arizona in math proficiency, reading proficiency, and graduation rate.